 The Real Reason Alexander Graham Bell Invented the Telephone

-This changed the way we live and communicate and it all started 144 years ago today.
+Just a week after his birthday, Alexander Graham Bell changed the way we live and communicate.
+It all started 144 years ago today.
 It was March 10th, 1876 when Alexander Graham Bell made the first phone call to Thomas Watson in the next room.

 Did you know that is mother and wife were deaf and he was developing the telephone to communicate with them and others who were deaf?
 I didn't either.
 Here are some other things that you may not know.

 His first words on the telephone were "Mr. Watson...come here...I want you."
 No, they didn't have that kind of relationship.
 Bell was in a panic because he had spilled acid on his clothes.